-Your primary care provider can be a family practitioner, pediatrician, or internist who practices as a primary care provider.
+Your primary care physician can be a family practitioner, pediatrician, or internist who practices as a primary care provider.
 Women may also select an Obstetrician/ Gynecologist.
-Your primary care provider will provide most of your health care, or give you a referral to see a specialist.
+Your primary care physician will provide most of your health care, or give you a referral to see a specialist.

-If you want to change primary care providers or if your primary care physician leaves the Plan, call us.
+If you want to change primary care physicians or if your primary care physician leaves the Plan, call us.
 We will help you select a new one.

-· Specialty Care
+· Specialty care

-Your primary care provider will refer you to a specialist for needed care.
-When you receive a referral from your primary care provider, you must return to the primary care provider after the consultation, unless your primary care provider authorized a certain number of visits without additional referrals.
-The primary care provider must provide or authorize all follow-up care.
-Do not go to the specialist for return visits unless your primary care provider gives you a referral.
+Your primary care physician will refer you to a specialist for needed care.
+When you receive a referral from your primary care physician, you must return to the primary care physician after the consultation, unless your primary care physician authorized a certain number of visits without additional referrals.
+The primary care physician must provide or authorize all follow-up care.
+Do not go to the specialist for return visits unless your primary care physician gives you a referral.
 However, women may see their Obstetrician/ Gynecologist without a referral.